Wellness

 What are the causes of sleep paralysis?

 Sleep paralysis is a condition that occurs when someone is temporarily unable to move or speak as they are falling asleep or waking up.
-Sleep paralysis happens when a person passes between stages of wakefulness and sleep, and it can last from several seconds to several minutes.
-Read on to learn more about sleep paralysis, including potential risk factors.
+Sleep paralysis happens when a person passes between stages of wakefulness and sleep.
+It can last from several seconds to several minutes.

 How does sleep paralysis happen?